Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Introduction

-Current state-of-the-art approaches in OpenRE combine a prompt-learning method to predict relation class names.
-Predicted relation names are then embedded into a latent space and grouped via clustering~\cite{rocore, tabs, matchprompt}.
-However, in addition to making the aforementioned unrealistic assumptions about unlabeled data, past works allow prompting methods to make unconstrained predictions for relation class names --- that is, any word in a prompt model's vast vocabulary can be predicted as a relation class name.
-As we show in this report, instances of relationships are expressed in one of two distinct ways: \textit{explicitly} or \textit{implicitly}.
-Explicit instances of relationships are instances that contain class-indicative words.
-In other words, the relationship is \textit{explicitly} stated in the sentences.
-Implicit relationships are inferred through specific lexical patterns (see Appendix \ref{sec:appendix_sample_explicit_implicit} for examples).
+Our experimental results show that our proposed setting makes for a difficult task, ripe for advancements and future work.

-We study two popular relation extraction datasets~\cite{zhang2017tacred, han-etal-2018-fewrel} and show that, on average, common relationship classes are more likely to be expressed implicitly.
-In contrast, rare relation classes are more likely to be explicitly expressed.
-Based on this observation, we develop a prompt method that optimizes for explicit and implicit relationships by predicting relation class names in two settings: (1) constrained to words found in the inputted instance; (2) unconstrained predictions where the model can predict any word within its vocabulary.
-Constrained predictions optimize for explicitly expressed relationships, while unconstrained predictions optimize for implicitly expressed relationships.
+State-of-the-art approaches in relation discovery leverage a prompt-learning method to predict relation class names which are then embedded into a latent space and grouped via clustering~\cite{rocore, tabs, matchprompt}.
+In addition to making simplifying assumptions about unlabeled data, past works use unconstrained predictions for relation class names---that is, the prompt model can predict any word in its vast vocabulary as a relation class name.
+We observe that relationships in text can be expressed either \textit{explicitly} or \textit{implicitly}.
+Explicit instances contain class-indicative words, and implicit relationships are inferred via lexical patterns (see Appendix \ref{sec:appendix_sample_explicit_implicit} for examples).
+In this work, we illustrate the effectiveness of designing a prompt method that optimizes for explicit and implicit relationships by predicting relation class names in two settings: (1) constrained to words found within an inputted instance; and, (2) unconstrained, where the model can predict any word within its vocabulary.
+Constrained predictions optimize for explicitly expressed relationships while unconstrained predictions optimize for implicitly expressed relationships.
 This prompt method forms the backbone of our proposed method, \textbf{K}nown and \textbf{No}vel \textbf{R}elation \textbf{D}iscovery (\our), which can effectively classify explicitly and implicitly expressed relationships of known and novel classes from unlabeled data.